KOK Edit: Your favorite copyeditor since 1984(SM)

 What Katharine said!
 All great advice.
 I'd add just a few things.

-The Council of Science Editors also has a Job Bank open to all.
+The Council of Science Editors also has a Job Bank open to all[, even to those who aren't CSE members].

 The National Association of Science Writers (NASW) has many medical writers and editors among its ranks, a great freelance discussion list for NASW members [updated 1/13/2020], and job postings for members.